 Use solar energy

 Carpool is a great way of cutting down traffic as well as fuel emissions.
-If you have friends or colleagues going in the same direction, choose to travel together in one car rather taking a car each.
+If you have friends or colleagues going in the same direction, choose to travel together in one car rather than taking a car each.
 You can share the fuel prices for the rides as well as reach your destinations earlier if your society is also carpooling.
 Many business organisations also support this idea and encourage the workers to share a ride.

-If you live near the woods or a rich wildlife forest, your backyard can become home or refuge to small wildlife species without your information.
+If you live near the woods or a rich wildlife forest, your backyard can become home or a refuge to small wildlife species without your information.
 You can also have frequent visits by bigger animals if you have deers or bears in your area.
 If you do not want to chase them away and want them to enjoy there time while they are near your house, you can plan a few things to make your backyard friendly and interesting for them.
 Here are some of the tips to create wildlife-friendly gardens.

 Redesign your lawn

 You will have to make a few changes in the lawn and fences to make it safer if an animal tries to cross.
 Plant more plants, shrubs, and even trees at your lawn to provide shelter to the birds and animals which prefer higher grounds.
-Do not use loose wires and sharp edges which might cause harm to animals while crossing.
+Do not use loose wires and sharp edges that might cause harm to animals while crossing.
 Do not use fertilizers on plans which can be toxic for the wildlife.

 Use bird feeders

 The easiest and quickest visitors to your backyard will be the birds.
 Install a bird feeder to always keep some water and food for them, especially during the summer season.
-You can even make bat house, butterfly house and a water bath for the birds where they can chill out during the summer heat.
+You can even make a bat house, butterfly house, and a water bath for the birds where they can chill out during the summer heat.